GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - The browser matches this conversion with the ad click, schedules a report, and sends it to the adtech server later on.

-After `impressionexpiry`, conversions for this ad click stop being counted and the ad click is deleted from browser storage.
+After `attributionexpiry`, conversions for this ad click stop being counted and the ad click is deleted from browser storage.

 ## Use cases